 Features of the four new Jenn-Air electrics include stainless knobs and trim, a frosted white color option, and new oval dual element for longer gourmet pans and skillets.

-In addition, Sub-Zero subsidiary Wolf Appliance showed its duel fuel range featuring gas cooktop and electric oven, which debuted late last year (see TWICE, Dec.
+In addition, Sub-Zero subsidiary Wolf Appliance showed its dual fuel range featuring gas cooktop and electric oven, which debuted late last year (see TWICE, Dec.
 9, 2002, p.
 50).

 At the other end of the size spectrum, the home appliance division of LG Electronics debuted what it described as the largest load capacity washer and dryer available to consumers.
 The beltless, direct-drive washer has a capacity of 3.72 cubic feet while the capacity of its companion dryer is 7.3 cubic feet.
 Like their LG laundry predecessors, the latest models sense the weight of the load and automatically adjust the water level or dryer heat to optimize machine time and reduce shrinking and pilling.